All Episodes

 You said, quote, Hassan Piker should be banned on Twitch and then deported back to Turkey.

-And before our side starts to cry about hypocrisy, remember that you can't say the word uh retard on the platform, but you can openly incite murder against conservatives.
+And before our side starts to cry about hypocrisy, remember that you can't say the word retard on the platform, but you can openly incite murder against conservatives.

 Enough is enough.

-And then you'd also said we don't really put that other tweet back on.
+And then you'd also said, we don't really put that other tweet back on.

-You said we don't really know much about who the shooter is and what the official story is, but we know that tens of thousands of leftists celebrated his public execution for expressing basic conservative opinions.
+You said, we don't really know much about who the shooter is and what the official story is, but we know that tens of thousands of leftists celebrated his public execution for expressing basic conservative opinions.

 They must be held accountable regardless.

-Well, my views on censorship are that I I guess I just don't buy this idea that if we are in principle against censorship, you know, then we can avoid these slippery slopes and everybody is able to participate in this public space, but that's not in effect actually how it works.
+Well, my views on censorship are that I guess I just don't buy this idea that if we are in principle against censorship, you know, then we can avoid these slippery slopes and everybody is able to participate in this public space.

 I remain censored.

-Um, and what's really sort of incumbent there is that the right wing needs to win.
+And what's really sort of incumbent there is that the right wing needs to win.

 So somebody like Hassan Piker, for example, he thinks I'm a Nazi.